 National Safety Council advises all skiers and snowboarders take the time to review proper skills and safety techniques.

-Helmets reduce head injuries between 30% and 50%.
+Helmets reduce head injuries.
 However, even though helmet use has increased over the years, traumatic brain injuries still can occur with helmet use.
 Severe injury and death is prevented by avoiding risk-taking behaviors.

 Skiers and snowboarders also should select quality equipment.
 Improperly fitted or misadjusted gear can cause injury, so it's best to ask for expert advice when purchasing and fitting boots, bindings and skis.
 While trendy ski apparel looks good on the slopes, clothing should be functional.
 Wear bright colors, dress in layers and make sure outerwear is made of fabric that is not only water repellent, but slide-resistant.